ingig/code-narrator/docs/Configuration/code-narrator.config.js.md

 ```

 :::note
-Please note that the actual values in the configuration file may vary depending on the specific project setup.
+Please note that any sensitive information in the configuration file should be replaced with ***** to protect it from unauthorized access.
 :::